MatthewSpecker/ALttP_Tracker/README.md

 - When the above are done, I would like to add entrance tracking and auto tracking.

 ## Other:
 I stream ALttPR ladder races at: https://www.twitch.tv/speckyspecks.
-I use my tracker on my streams if you wish to see it in action.
+I use my tracker on my stream if you wish to see it in action.